Click on the questions below to get your answer.

 I don't have a bank account – how will I pay?

 We advise that you open a bank account.
 You or your sponsor will need to provide bank card details in order to accept your offer of accommodation.
 If you are receiving a student loan, you will need to open a bank account before coming to University so that the student loan can be paid into it.
-There is a branch of Santander bank on-campus.

 What happens if I pay late?